jbcodeforce/java-studies/docs/index.md

 ## Multi-module maven

-This project includes different modules to test different subject related to the java last language features See [this tutorial](https://www.baeldung.com/maven-multi-module) for multi modules.
+This project includes different modules to test different subjects related to the java last language features and other topics on Java, like reactive messaging, kafka, ...
+See [this tutorial](https://www.baeldung.com/maven-multi-module) to understand maven multi modules.

 * Define an aggregator POM
 ```shell